 The platform will offer concerts from the past five seasons and professional development programs from Renée Fleming, Meredith Monk and others.

-Live@NationalSawdust is made possible by a growing list of generous donors including: Theodore Cornwell, Kevin Dolan, Mimi and Steve Houston, Joanne Hubschman, Catriona Mordant AM and Simon Mordant AM, Diana and Jonathan Rose, Daisy M. Soros, Jill and Bill Steinberg, James Wolcott, the Booth Ferris Foundation, and by previous capital support from the New York City Department of Cultural Affairs.
+Live@NationalSawdust is made possible by a growing list of generous donors including: Sally and Dan Breen, Theodore Cornwell, Richard D’Avino, Kevin Dolan, Joan and Peter Faber, Mimi and Steve Houston, Joanne Hubschman, Catriona Mordant AM and Simon Mordant AM, Jeffrey Quinn, Diana and Jonathan Rose, John Rutherford, Kris Sebastian and Alberto Cribiore, Daisy M. Soros, David Stein, Jill and Bill Steinberg, Rachel and Dan Widawsky, James Wolcott, Karen Wong, the Booth Ferris Foundation, and with previous capital support from the City of New York through the New York City Council, the Office of the Brooklyn Borough President, and the NYC Department of Cultural Affairs.

 Live@NationalSawdust will feature weekly releases from our archive of live performances.
 Free for all audiences across the globe, we bring the joyful, profound, and transformative art of music to connect us and foster community at this extraordinary time.
 We also plan to work with educators to offer our Jazz for Kids program and related content to teachers and school children at this time of remote learning.